chryber/chryber/README.md

 <h1>Hi, my name is Christof</h1>
 An IT graduate and cyber enthusiast looking to expand my knowledge and showcase that knowledge leveraging Github.
 Check out my projects and additional content below to see what I have been up to.
-Connect with me via LinkedIn and check out my Medium blogspot as well.
+Connect with me via LinkedIn and check out my Medium and Youtube as well.

 <h2>👨‍💻Cyber Projects:</h2>